makerdao/mips/MIP10/mip10.md

 2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Oracle Onboarding process.

-This MIP is considered ratified once this MIP moves to Accepted status.
 ---

 ### MIP10c3: Process to Onboard Oracle (OT)